amit-tomar-github/ReminderApp/README.md

 Open the project in Visual Studio 2022 with MAUI workload

 Build and deploy the app to an Android device or emulator

+📲 Installing on Android Device
+To install and test the app on your Android device:

+In Visual Studio, select Release mode.

+Build the project and run it on an emulator or connected device.

+After successful build, navigate to the bin\Release\net8.0-android\... folder.

+Find the signed APK generated and copy it to your Android device.

+Open the file on your Android device and install it.

+Important:

+If the install fails the first time, try again.

+Make sure to enable “Install from unknown sources” in your device settings.